qqtop/nimfdb/README.md

 Main functions work fine , some of the administration functions need more testing as the underlying python api is still in flux.
-Advanced management utility functions steel need more testing .
+Advanced management utility functions still need more testing .
-Connections via embedded or tcp work fine .
+Connections via embedded or tcp tested ok.